Weighing stars from birth to death: mass determination methods across the HRD: Asteroseismic masses

-Just as with the solar-like p~modes discussed above, there are two general approaches to asteroseismic modelling of g~modes: fitting of the period spacing patterns \citep{degroote:2010,moravveji:2015} or of the individual mode periods \citep{Moravveji:2016,Szewczuk:2018,pedersen:2020-PhD}, each of which by taking into account additional classical observables.
-The asteroseismic modelling relies on a grid-based approach spanning a wide variety of masses, rotation rates, metallicity and near-core mixing profiles.
+Just as with the solar-like p~modes discussed above, there are two general approaches to asteroseismic modelling of g~modes: fitting of the period spacing patterns \citep{degroote:2010,moravveji:2015,Pedersen2020-NatAst} or of the individual mode frequencies \citep{Moravveji:2016,Szewczuk:2018}, each of which by taking into account additional classical observables.
+The best performance occurs when fitting the period spacings measured for modes of consecutive radial order, as they are less prone to systematic uncertainties in the equilibrium models than the individual mode frequencies or periods.
+Asteroseismic modelling of intermediate-mass pulsators has to rely on grids of equilibrium models spanning a wide variety of masses, rotation rates, metallicities and near-core mixing profiles.
 It takes into account measurement uncertainties as well as uncertainties due to the limitations of the input physics \citep[see][for details]{aerts:2018}.
 For this type of application, the inclusion of systematic uncertainties in the theoretical models follows naturally from the fact that phenomena not occurring in solar-like stars have to be estimated.
 The prime examples are convective core overshooting and moderate to fast rotation.
-For this reason, the use of scaling relations based on helioseismology as for p-mode asteroseismology of low-mass stars is not relevant for g-mode asteroseismology of intermediate- and high-mass stars.
+For this reason, the use of scaling relations based on helioseismology as for p-mode asteroseismology of low-mass stars is not appropriate for g-mode asteroseismology of intermediate- and high-mass stars.
 Eclipsing binaries with intermediate- and high-mass components offer a good comparative calibration in this case.
 Excellent agreement on the levels of near-core mixing is found between inferences of $m_{\rm cc}$ based on the estimation of core overshooting from g-mode asteroseismology and from eclipsing binary modelling \citep{tkachenko:2020}.